Add offline support using Room

 Then, if there is such a record, the database will set the value to the

-it returned before with that record, or with null otherwise.
-That’s why in the map function, there is a null checkTransformations.map(source) { ProfileResponse.Success(it ?: Profile())}
+LiveDatait returned before with that record, or with null otherwise.
+That’s why in the map function, there is a null checkTransformations.map(source) { ProfileResponse.Success(it ?: Profile())}that will instead of null apply an emptyProfile. -

 At the time when the